edeetee/ffgl-rs/README.md

 # Support

-- !
-Currently Macos only
-  - Wouldn't require too much to get working on windows, someone just needs to test and create the build script
+- Windows and macOS !!!
 - FFGL 2 (resolume)
-- VDMX 5 (Currently borked)
+- VDMX 5 (Currently broken)
-- ISF Shader support
+- ISF Shader validation and quick compilation to FFGL plugin

 Please get in contact with me at [vis@edt.nz](mailto:vis@edt.nz) if you have any questions!